GuaciG/substantive-research-test/README.md

 - https://substantive.pythonanywhere.com/

-Your task is to pull in this data through the API

-create an application that outputs this data in a web application (HTML) which will show the percentages of interactions this client has for each sector.
+Your task is to pull in this data through the API and create an application that outputs this data in a web application (HTML) which will show the percentages of interactions this client has for each sector.

 Bonus points for:

-● A nice UI that makes the most of the output
+- A nice UI that makes the most of the output
-● Use of a css preprocessor
+- Use of a css preprocessor
-● Use of graphs/tables
+- Use of graphs/tables
-● Sharing your plan and approach (any notes you made before coding started) ● Any future plans for how the application could be improved
+- Sharing your plan and approach (any notes you made before coding started)
+- Any future plans for how the application could be improved

 How to run it: